johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 track being read or written is also shown.

 That's great, but auditory feedback via floppy sounds is even better.
-It's super nostalgic if you used to have an Amiga back in the day, and it you didn't, it's still a lot better than constantly checking the corner of the screen for floppy activity.
-Different games also have different floppy sound patterns, which is super cool.
+It's super nostalgic if you had an Amiga back in the day, and if you didn't, it's still a lot better than constantly checking the corner of the screen for floppy activity.
+Different games also have different floppy sound patterns, which is kinda cool.

 You can enable floppy sound emulation in the **Sound** configuration tab under **Floppy Drive Sound Emulation**.
 I find the default volume way too loud, I like to set both sliders to 12% for all drives.
-TODO

-After doing these config tweaks, I recommend saving this as a base config to use as a starting point for what we're gonna do next.
+After doing these config tweaks, I recommend saving this as a base config.
+We'll use that config as a starting point for what we're gonna do next.

 There is one specific scenario where I like to disable the floppy sounds
 completely: demoscene productions where loading is happening almost all the time in the background.
-Some demos even leave the drive motor running all the time, regardless of whether the drive is reading data or not.
-This just adds a constant background noise to the music, and because it's constant, it gives you no useful feedback either.
+Some demos even leave the drive motor running, regardless of whether the drive is reading data or not.
+This just adds an annoying constant background noise to the music, and because it's constant, it gives you no useful feedback either.

 ## Amiga 500 configurations

+To be able to run any floppy Amiga game in existence, now we'll set up three base configurations with PAL and NTSC variants per each, so six configs in total.

+The idea is that it's best to create per-game configurations using these as starting points.
+The recommended way to do this is described in the [plan of action for Amiga 500 games section](#plan-of-action-for-amiga-500-games), but let's see the configs first!

 ### 1 MB Amiga 500